-The entire cycle can be terminated at any moment, but a rotation of phase 1 through to the end of 4 can last anywhere between a few days and a few months.
-It is all very dependent on context, but there is very often no way of predicting it.
+It’s important to note that this entire cycle can be terminated at any given moment.
+A full rotation of Phase 1 through to the end of Phase 4 can last anywhere between a few days and a few months.
+It is all very dependent on context, and there is often no way of predicting it.
 Mastering chow mein sauce was a surprisingly quick and painless endeavour.
-Just this evening, I finally conquered the humble tin of baked beans which has felt a bit like a plaster I've been slowly eking off since about July.
-And of course, before we even hit phase 1, there is most often an epoch of internet searches, rumination and inner dialogue taking place.
+Just this evening, I finally conquered the humble tin of baked beans which has felt a bit like a plaster I've been slowly eking off since July.
+And of course, before we even hit Phase 1, there is usually an epoch of internet searches, rumination and inner dialogue taking place.
 To be honest, it's quite exhausting.

-I currently find myself between phase 2 and 3 with cashew nuts.
+I currently find myself gingerly between Phases 2 and 3 with cashew nuts.
 A cashew nut curry holds some potential.
 As does a combination of grapes and cashews as a snack.
-Though I have recently conquered the olive, nuts of any kind remain quite a scary prospect.
-So I guess, we’re just taking things slow for now...and seeing where things go?
+Though I have recently conquered the majestic olive, nuts of any kind remain quite a scary prospect.
+So, I guess at this point we are just taking things slow...and seeing where things go?

 "In their hearts humans plan their course, but the Lord establishes their steps." ~ Proverbs 16:9